 MAIL was incorporated in Hong Kong on 11 August 2000 as a limited liability company with an issued share capital of HK\$10,000.
 Since the date of its incorporation and up to the date immediately prior to the Reorganisation, MAIL was held as to 50% by Ms. Lovinia Chiu and 50% by Ms. Noletta Chiu.
-For details of the acquisition of MAIL, please see "Reorganisation - Corporate structure immediately prior to the Reorganisation - Acquisition of the entire shareholding interest in MAIL by Ms. Lovinia Chiu" in this section.
+For details of the acquisition of MAIL, please see "Reorganisation - Acquisition of the entire shareholding interest in MAIL" in this section.